NixOS/rfcs/rfcs/0049-flakes.md

   dwarffs` uses the `defaultPackage` attribute of the `dwarffs` flake.

-* `checks`: A non-nested set of derivations built by the `nix flake check` command, or by Hydra if a flake does not have a `hydraJobs` attribute.
+* `checks`: A non-nested set of derivations built by the `nix flake check` command, and by Hydra if a flake does not have a `hydraJobs` attribute.

 * `hydraJobs`: A nested set of derivations built by Hydra.